Forest Green plan to build world's first wooden stadium

 If the future looks bright off the pitch, on it things are looking equally promising.

-Teetering on the verge of bankruptcy six years ago, Forest Green now sit pretty at the top of the English National League, nine points clear of their nearest rivals Lincoln City and Tranmere Rovers.
-Promotion would take Forest Green into League Two, just three promotions away from the English Premier League.
+Teetering on the verge of bankruptcy six years ago, Forest Green have recently gained promotion out of the English National League after a 3-1 play-off win against Tranmere Rovers.
+It takes Forest Green into League Two, three promotions away from the English Premier League.

 When Vince first became involved with the club he had little idea of what he was taking on.